 We are going to South Dakota this summer and will be exploring Winds Cave and the Jewel Cave.
 There are very specific precautions visitors need to take to protect the bat population from white-nose disease.
 Bats are so important to our environment!
 I highly recommend Bat Count.
 Great story, great topic and I love that it is also multicultural.

-Here are some more booklists from other awesome bloggers share a ton of great women-in-science related book titles for kids.
+Here are some more booklists from other awesome bloggers who share a ton of great women-in-science-related book titles for kids.

 I Love,Love, LOVE these free downloadable posters from artist Mary Engelbreit!

 “FREE DOWNLOAD for you!
 Download my Science March art below to make your protest signs, t-shirts, totes, whatever you need to help you make it through the march.
 Use this as your “permission slip” if you’re working with a printing company.
 Have fun!
 Exercise your power!
 Never, ever, ever give up!